 This year more than ever, it’s important to help our kids experience and express gratitude.
 Instilling gratitude in our kids can help them become happier people as they grow up.
 We can model for our kids an appreciation of even the smallest things in life, teach them to say thank you and how to choose a positive and appreciative perspective.

 “Gratitude is the healthiest of all human emotions.
 The more you express gratitude for what you have, the more likely you will have even more to express gratitude for.”-Zig Ziglar

 Kick off the month of November with one of these stories!
 Especially at Thanksgiving, and all year long, I hope you and your children will know the powerful importance of a grateful heart.
-These recommendations are for a variety of ages from preschoolers up to about third grade.
+These Thanksgiving books are recommended for a variety of ages from preschoolers up to about third grade.
 Let me know which ones are your favorites!

 This post contains affiliate links.
 Thank you for your support!

 Our favorite Thanksgiving book, this one is available in a bilingual or Spanish version.
 Papa sends Miguel a turkey to fatten up before Thanksgiving, but he ends up growing a friendship with it.

 English (bilingual): Gracias The Thanksgiving Turkey